-Also known as Timothy McSweeney's Quarterly Concern, this literary journal publishes nonfiction and fiction only and is reformatted every time it is published.
+Also known as Timothy McSweeney's Quarterly Concern, this literary journal publishes nonfiction and fiction only, and is reformatted every time it is published.
 Sometimes it resembles a journal, sometimes a box, sometimes something else entirely.
 Some of the many writers they have published include Denis Johnson, Jonathan Franzen, Joyce Carol Oates, Jonathan Lethem, and Michael Chabon.
-The amount they pay to authors varies.
-They are currently closed to submissions.
+The amount they pay authors varies.